 The EB-5 Process: Step-by-Step Guide

 By working with an experienced Regional Center, investors can receive the full support they need to successfully navigate the EB-5 immigration and investment process.
-There are several key requirements in the EB-5 process, which can be simplified in four basic steps.
+There are several EB-5 visa requirements in the EB-5 process, which can be simplified into four basic steps.

 Select a Regional Center and Project

-As an investor, there are two goals with the EB-5 Program: obtaining permanent residency (Green Cards) and receiving a full return of the principal investment.
-Conducting due diligence on the Regional Center and project is one of the most important components in the EB-5 process.
+As an investor, there are two goals with the EB-5 Program: obtaining permanent residency (Green Cards) and receiving a full return on the principal investment.
+Conducting due diligence on the Regional Center and the project is one of the most important components of the EB-5 process.
 Investors should review and understand all the offering documents prior to investing in a project.
 A few examples of typical EB-5 projects include commercial real estate developments, such as hotels, multifamily developments, and mixed-use projects.
 Below are some other important EB-5 visa requirements.

 Investment Amounts and TEAs